Diversity Programing

 Contacts: Elsa M. Castillo and Yadéeh Sawyer

 The root and backbone of the Engineering Student Success (ESS) Center was the Minority Engineering Program (MEP) which was created by former Dean William Gross in the late 1970s, with the goal of recruiting and retaining underrepresented students in Engineering career programs through a variety of support activities.
-With MEP in mind, we continued to grow through the years (becoming the Diversity Program in the School of Engineering and later known as the Multicultural Engineering Programs), placing a very important emphasis on student recruiting, while providing top support services and activities to students from diverse backgrounds.
-Although our support services in the ESS center are open to all students in Engineering and Computing, we offer support services that are tailored to diverse students in STEM fields.
+With MEP in mind, we continued to grow through the years (becoming the Diversity Program in the School of Engineering (SoE) and later known as the Multicultural Engineering Programs), placing a very important emphasis on student recruiting, while providing top support services and activities to students from diverse backgrounds.
+Our support services in the ESS center are open to all students in the SoE, we offer support services that are tailored to each SoE Lobo leaner and their individual lived experiences.
 This is accomplished through:

 - K-12 STEM Outreach